top of page

 This MUD's track record on buying nice things is terrible.

-In 2023, the board built a beautiful playground that no children ever got to use because it didn't meet safety standards.
+In 2023, the Board built a beautiful playground that no children ever got to use because it didn't meet safety standards.
+But this wasn't an isolated bad decision.

-The Board wants to give you some catnip so you won't notice
+The Board is handing out catnip so you won't notice.

 What Can You Do?